azsk/DevOpsKit-docs/07-Customizing-AzSK-for-your-Org/Readme.md

 ### Basic scenarios for org policy customization

-In this section let us look at typical use cases for org policy customization and how to accomplish them.
+In this section let us look at typical scenarios where you would want to customize the org policy and ways to accomplish them.
-We will cover the following:

-a.
-Changing the default 'Running AzSK using…' message

-b.
-Changing a global setting for some control

-c.
-Changing/customizing a server baseline policy set

-d.
-Customizing specific controls for a service SVT (e.g., Storage.json)
-	1. Turning controls On/Off
-   	2. Changing Recommendation Text
-   	3. Changing Severity, etc.
-   	4. Disable attestation

-e.
-Customizing Severity labels

-f.
-Changing ARM policy/Alerts set (coming soon…)

-g.
-Changing RBAC mandatory/deprecated lists (coming soon…)

 > Note: To edit policy JSON files, use a friendly JSON editor such as Visual Studio Code.
 It will save you lot of
 > debugging time by telling you when objects are not well-formed (extra commas, missing curly-braces, etc.)!
 This